 Safety Equipment Grant Program

 The KBF helps alpine ski clubs around the country purchase safety equipment like netting and padding.
 We also contribute to venue improvement initiatives.
 Funding requests are reviewed through an annual grant cycle with an application process.
-Applications for our 2022 grants are now open.
-The deadline is June 24.
+Applications for our 2022 grants are now closed.
+The 2023 cycle will open in April.

 Stop the Bleed